Activate TucsonImmigration Justice

-The full cost of this program is $850 per participant.
+The full cost of the open enrollment Activate Tucson program is $950 per participant.
 Financial assistance is available by application for those with demonstrated financial need.
-With financial assistance, this program’s direct cost is as low as $225.
+With financial assistance, this program’s direct cost is as low as $240.

 If you would like to be considered for financial assistance, be sure to fill out the relevant questions on the application.
 Financial aid is contingent on the availability of funding, and is awarded on a first-come, first-served basis.